 Legume pasture | Minor | Yes |

 If a sclerotinia white mould problem does occur, a four-year break from disease hosts is required to substantially reduce the number of sclerotia in the soil.
-The most practical option is to use cereals and other legumes that are less susceptible to sclerotinia white mould than chickpea and lentil.
+The most practical option is to use cereals and other legumes which are less susceptible to sclerotinia white mould than chickpea and lentil.

 Seed harvested from infected crops should not be used for sowing.
 No commercial seed treatments are known to control this disease in crops.
-Sowing disease-free seed will help to prevent sclerotinia white mould from establishing in disease-free paddocks.
+Sowing disease-free seed will help to prevent sclerotinia white mould from establishing in disease free paddocks.

 Sow within the recommended sowing window for your district.
 Early sown chickpea crops are more prone to developing sclerotinia white mould.